wx-chevalier/Awesome-Lists-and-CheatSheets/ServerSideApplication/ApiRPC/GraphQL/GraphQL-Links.md

 * [Awesome GraphQL #Collection#](https://github.com/chentsulin/awesome-graphql): Awesome list of GraphQL & Relay.

 * [2017-How to GraphQL #Series#](https://github.com/howtographql/howtographql): How to GraphQL is a fullstack tutorial website to learn all around GraphQL!
 It was built by Graphcool and many amazing contributors.

+## Case Study

+* [2018-How GraphQL Replaces Redux](https://hackernoon.com/how-graphql-replaces-redux-3fff8289221d): GraphQL is a server side query language.
+Redux is a client-side state management library.
+How could one replace the other?

+- [2017-GraphQL First in practice at Quri](https://dev-blog.apollodata.com/graphql-first-in-practice-at-quri-7bf84b260135): Bringing GraphQL efficiencies to non JavaScript environment

+## Showcase

+- [2017-Hacker News Clone React/GraphQL](https://github.com/clintonwoo/hackernews-react-graphql): This project is a clone of hacker news rewritten with universal JavaScript, using React and GraphQL.

+# Tutorials

+# Schema

+- [2018-Modularizing your GraphQL schema code](https://dev-blog.apollodata.com/modularizing-your-graphql-schema-code-d7f71d5ed5f2): How to split up your schema definition, resolvers, and Query type into multiple files